casdoor/casdoor-website/docs/session/single-sign-on.md

 :::

-Open the profile page and go to the "Home" page (`/` URL path).
-You will see the application list provided by the organization.
+Open the profile page and go to **Home** (`/`).
+The application list for the organization is shown there.
 It's worth noting that only users in organizations other than "built-in" can see the application list on the "Home" page.
 All the global administrators (those in the "built-in" organization) cannot see it.

 ![sso_homepage.png](/img/how-to-connect/single-sign-on/sso_homepage.png)